NinhLe2806/exo-java-2026/README.md

 The service fetches data from the mock API, compares per-user folders with the global folder list, and reports every discrepancy it finds.

+## Prerequisites

+- JDK 21
+- Docker with Docker Compose
+- `curl` or another HTTP client for manual testing

+Maven does not need to be installed separately.
+The repository includes Maven wrapper scripts (`mvnw` and `mvnw.cmd`) that download and run Maven on first use, so the first Maven command requires internet access.

 ## Running the mock API

 ```bash
 docker compose up -d
 ```

-The service is available at `http://localhost:8080`.
+The mock API is available at `http://localhost:8080`.

 To stop it: